rombrew/phobia/doc/GettingStarted.md

 ## Software

-There are two parts of software:
+There are a few parts of software:

-* Numerical model of VSI with PMSM connected (/sim).
+* Workbench includes numerical model of VSI with PMSM connected.
-* Firmware for MCU (/src).

 The numerical model enables us to develop control code in fast cycle without hardware tests.
 It is complete enough to take into account all of motor parameters.
 We also provide some set of automated tests which uses a numerical model.
 But keep in mind that only abstract control code (/src/phobia) is covered by these tests.
+* Phobia graphical frontend application.
+It is a user tool to configure and diagnose PMC in visual way.
+This frontend communicates with PMC using the CLI via serial port.
+* Firmware for onboard MCU.

 The firmware can be compiled with appropriate [GCC](https://gcc.gnu.org/) or [Clang](https://clang.llvm.org/) toolchain for Cortex-M4F target.